 Food law; information on administrative offences and criminal proceedings

-Compliance with food law can be achieved by means of orders and prohibitions issued by the food control authorities or by imposing fines and penalties.
+Compliance with food law regulations can be achieved by way of mandatory and prohibitive orders issued by food inspection authorities or by the imposition of fines and penalties.

-The aim of food law is above all to protect consumers from damage to their health.
-Numerous prohibitions and requirements are intended to protect citizens from health hazards caused by the consumption of food.
+The main aim of food law is to protect consumers from damage to their health.
+Numerous requirements and prohibitions are intended to protect the citizen from damage to health caused by the consumption of food.

-Within the framework of the German Food and Feed Code (LFGB) and the Tobacco Products Act (Tabakerzeugnisgesetz), the Tobacco Products Act and food law are structured as ancillary criminal law and violations are subject to fines and criminal sanctions (§§ 58 ff LFGB and §§ 34 ff Tobacco Products Act).
+Within the framework of the German Food and Feed Code (LFGB) and the Tobacco Products Act, the Tobacco Products Act and food law are structured as secondary criminal law and violations are subject to fines and criminal sanctions (§§ 58 ff LFGB and §§ 34 ff Tobacco Products Act).
 Further penalties and fines are contained in the Food Law Penalty and Fine Ordinance.
-A distinction must be made between the punishment of an infringement as an administrative offence and the punishment as a criminal offence.
-A criminal offence is an unlawful and culpable act or omission in accordance with the facts, to which the law attaches a threat of punishment.
-For example, it is a criminal offence if someone manufactures or treats food in such a way that its consumption is likely to harm health, or if someone places substances that are likely to harm human health on the market as cosmetic products.
+A distinction must be made between the punishment of a violation as an administrative offense and the punishment as a criminal offense.
+A criminal offense is an unlawful and culpable act or omission that is punishable by law.
+For example, it is a criminal offense if someone produces or treats food in such a way that its consumption is likely to harm health, or if someone markets substances that are likely to harm human health as cosmetic products.

-The courts may impose prison sentences of up to three years or fines and, in particularly serious cases, prison sentences of up to five years for established violations of food law.
+The courts can impose prison sentences of up to three years or fines and, in particularly serious cases, prison sentences of up to five years for established violations of food law regulations.
 In addition, convictions under general criminal law are also possible, e.g. for bodily injury or fraud.

-Not all violations of food law require criminal punishment.
+Not all violations of food regulations require criminal sanctions.
 In the vast majority of cases, only warnings are issued or penalty notices are issued in practice.
-Fines are issued for administrative offences.
-A misdemeanour is an unlawful and reproachable act that constitutes an offence under a law that allows it to be punished with a fine.
-For example, it is an administrative offence to negligently advertise foodstuffs in relation to illness.
-The administrative authorities are responsible for the prosecution and punishment of administrative offences, i.e. the fine proceedings are usually initiated by the district administrative authorities or the Bavarian Food Safety and Veterinary Control Authority.
+Fines are issued for administrative offenses.
+A misdemeanor is an unlawful and reproachable act that meets the requirements of a law that allows it to be punished with a fine.
+For example, it is an administrative offense to negligently advertise foodstuffs in connection with illnesses.
+The administrative authorities are responsible for prosecuting and punishing administrative offenses, i.e. the fine proceedings are usually initiated by the district administrative authorities or the Bavarian Food Safety and Veterinary Control Authority.
 They also issue any warnings.

 Links to more information